alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 The :xref:`AAAAAA-repo` comes with a collection of :xref:`VS-Code-settings` that will automatically configure most of your workspace.
 If you completed the :ref:`developer setup <dev-env-intro>`, then all the relevant settings should already be installed!
+These settings will help with things like :ref:`code style <concepts-code-style>` and :ref:`test discovery <pytest-discover-tests>`

 You can also download the :xref:`VS Code Insider Edition <VS-Code-insiders>`, which has all the latest features and bug fixes, although it may not be as